RocketCommunicationsInc/Front-End-Developer-Take-Home-Challenge/README.md

 **Timeframe**

-We would like the take home challenge to be completed within two weeks.
+We would like the take home challenge to be completed within 3 days.
 If you need more time, please reach out to us.
 You will not be judged on how quickly you complete the challenge.